Checklist for Advocates, Law Enforcement, Medical, and Prosecution

 The International Association fo Forensic Nurses is a member organization that provides resources needed to develop a forensic nurse's practice, get recognized, and connect with other peers in the profession.
 The Association offers continuting education certification through their Online Learning Center.

-Download this memorandum of understanding (MOU), complete and have it signed, and submit it with your registration for the August 2020 40-Hour Adult and Adolescent Didactic Online Training.
+Download this memorandum of understanding (MOU), complete and have it signed, and submit it with your registration for the 2021 SANE 40-Hour Adult and Adolescent Didactic Online Training.
 It must be included with your registration in order to be considered for the training.

 The Prosecuting Attorney's Council of Georgia provides a number of important services to the hundreds of elected and appointed prosecutors across the State of Georgia.
 The council consists of nine members, six district attorneys and three state court solicitors who establish policies that guide the day-to-day of the Council staff.